Sarah269/bug-free-octo-sniffle/StreamingWebEvents/README.md

 # Streaming Web Events

 ## Project
-Capture web activity for a family of websites in real-time and store in Postgres table
+Create a Flink job to capture web activity for a family of websites in real-time, sessionize data on IP and host with a 5 minute gap,  and store the aggregated data in a Postgres table.

 <p float=left>
 <img src="https://github.com/Sarah269/bug-free-octo-sniffle/blob/main/StreamingWebEvents/processed_events_flow.png" width="40%">